MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Test-MgBetaSiteInformationProtectionPolicyLabelClassificationResult.md

 This API is useful when a label should be set automatically based on classification of the file contents, rather than labeled directly by a user or service.
 To evaluate based on classification results, provide contentInfo, which includes existing content metadata key/value pairs, and classification results.
 The API returns an informationProtectionAction that contains one of more of the following:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Test-MgSiteInformationProtectionPolicyLabelClassificationResult](/powershell/module/Microsoft.Graph.Sites/Test-MgSiteInformationProtectionPolicyLabelClassificationResult?view=graph-powershell-v1.0)

 ## SYNTAX